Albert Roux: Personal life

-Roux had a love of fishing, and had travelled around the world to pursue his hobby, but was particularly fond of Scotland, saying, "For me, the Highlands and islands of Scotland are paradise.
-I can have whole days where I catch nothing, but I still enjoy every second.
-I am a lover of nature and fishing allows me access to some of the most beautiful and secluded spots in the world."
+Roux had a love of fishing, and had travelled around the world to pursue his hobby, but was particularly fond of Scotland.

-In 1959, aged 17, Roux married his childhood sweetheart – Monique and they had two children: Michel Roux Jr and Danielle; the couple divorced in 2001.
+In 1959, aged 17, Roux married Monique, his childhood sweetheart, and they had two children, Michel Roux Jr and Danielle.
+The marriage was dissolved in 2001.

 In 2016, Roux was divorced by his second wife, Cheryl Smith.
 He married his third wife, Maria Rodrigues, in January 2018, three years after meeting her.
-Maria is a director in a professional services firm.
-His son Michel Roux, Jr. still runs Le Gavroche, which has two Michelin stars.
-Albert Roux died in London on 4 January 2021, following a long illness.
+Rodrigues is a partner in a professional services firm.
+His son Michel Roux, Jr. ran Le Gavroche, which had two Michelin stars, until January 2024.

+Roux died in London on 4 January 2021, following a long illness.

-Roux was awarded an OBE in 2002 and was made a Chevalier of the Légion d'Honneur in 2005.
+Roux was awarded an OBE in 2002 and was appointed a Chevalier of the Légion d'Honneur in 2005.